Tommi-Tsuruga/CatDetector/README.md

 ![Haar-Cat](https://i.imgur.com/vSToD1s.png)

 HoG Features with SVM classifier:
 Uses openCV to extract HoG features before training an SVM classifier for detection.
+Hog features contain information about the gradients.
+Following this feature extraction, these gradients are loaded into a Support Vector Machine to train on classification.
+Model building takes a long time but once the model is built extracting the features is relatively quick.
 Hog features look like:
 ![alt text](https://i.imgur.com/2cqHcoc.png)